ncsa/containers-on-bw/setup.md

   - [Ubuntu][docker-ubuntu]
   - [Binaries][docker-binaries]

-Please consider following optional post-installation steps on Linux.
-If you don't follow them, you will have to prefix all of the `docker` commands with `sudo`.
+On Linux, consider following optional [post-installation steps][docker-postinstall] that would allow you to save a tiny bit of time by not having to type `sudo` with every Docker command.

 ## Singularity